achiminator/NEOntometrics/frontend/assets/webpage/homepage.md

   ### The Architecture of the Metric Calculation

-Our design goal was to create an application that is flexible regarding the integration of new metrics.
-A researcher shall have the possibility to adapt the application to their individual needs, and to easily implement the individual metrics that they need.
-To achieve this adaptability, we did not implement the metrics of the various frameworks directly, but decomposed them first and then reused as much as possible, with a set up provided by an ontology.
+One design goal was to create a flexible application regarding the integration of new metrics.
+A researcher shall have the possibility to adapt the application to their individual needs and quickly implement the metrics they require.

+To achieve this adaptability, we did not implement the metrics of the various frameworks directly but decomposed them first into their building blocks.
+For example, a metric _axiom/class ratio_ is not calculated at the time of the ontology analysis.
+Instead, their building blocks _axioms_ and _classes_ are saved in the database.
+The compositional values are then calculated at the time of querying.

-Fig. 1 presents an example for this kind of decomposition.
-The ontology is analyzed for the atomar elements that build the further compositions, here named _Elementary\_Metrics_.
-In the example of _OntoQA- Class Inheritance Richness_, the _Elementary\_Metrics_ are _Classes_ (the number of classes) and _Sub\_Class\_Declarations_.
-The ontology further specifies mathematical relationships between the metrics, in the given example, _OntoQA\_Class\_Inheritance\_Richness__isEquivalentTo (divisor only Classes) and (numerator only Sub\_Class\_Declarations)_.
+Fig. 1 presents an example of this kind of decomposition and their representation in the ontology. _Elemental Metrics_ contains the atomic elements that build the further compositions.
+For _OntoQA Class Inheritance Richness_, the _Elementary\_Metrics_ are _Classes_ (the number of classes) and _Sub\_Class\_Declarations_.
+The ontology further specifies mathematical relationships between the metrics.
+In the given example, _OntoQA\_Class\_Inheritance\_Richness__isEquivalentTo (divisor only Classes) and (numerator only Sub\_Class\_Declarations)_.

-The _Elementary\_Metrics_ are connected to metric instances that are named identically to the implementation names in the calculation service and the elements in the database.
-In the example of the _Sub\_Class\_Declarations_, this element has relationship _implementedBy value subClassOfAxioms_.
-This allows for the usage of new metrics without the need to perform a new calculation.
+The _Elementary\_Metrics_ are connected to metric instances named identically to the implementation names in the calculation service and the elements in the database.
+In the example of the _Sub\_Class\_Declarations_, this element has a relationship _implementedBy value subClassOfAxioms_.

 ![](resource:assets/webpage/ontology.png)

 **Fig. 1.** Excerpt of the Metric Ontology.
+The given _OntoQA_ metric is stored as:
+_OntoQA\_Class\_Inheritance\_Richness isEquivalentTo (divisor only Classes) and (numerator only Sub\_Class\_Declarations)._

 Further, all of the elements have rich annotations, providing human centered meaning of the metrics.
 The elementary metrics come with descriptions on what they measures, the metrics of the framworks are annotated with the information out of the corresponding papers.
 Additionally, links to further online ressources or the scientific publications are provided.
 These annotation are the foundation for the _Metric Explorer_, where users find help on the application.